langchain-ai/langchainjs/docs/docs/modules/document_loaders/web_pages.md

-# Text files
+# Webpages

-This example goes over how to load data from text files.
+This example goes over how to load data from webpages.

 ```typescript
 import { CheerioWebBaseLoader } from "langchain/document_loaders";